ampproject/amphtml/extensions/amp-consent/amp-consent.md

 When used as an object. `timeout` object supports two attributes
 * `seconds`: timeout value in second
-* `fallbackState` (optinal): the fallback consent state at timeout if the state is unknown.
+* `fallbackState` (optional): the fallback consent state at timeout if the state is unknown.
 Right now the only fallback value supported is `rejected`.
 Note the fallback consent state at timeout will not be stored on client side.

 ```html
   "default": {